 - We admit only for full-time graduate study.

 - We admit only applicants who are pursuing a Ph.D.
 The M.A. degree is obtained as one of several requirements for obtaining the Ph.D.

 Click here to visit our FAQ for Prospective Students webpage.

 PART III: APPLY FOR GRADUATE STUDY AT KENT STATE UNIVERSITY

 Click here for admissions criteria and to start your application for Graduate Studies.

-PART VI: Email information sheet to the department of Psychological sciences
+PART IV: Email information sheet to the department of Psychological sciences

 Click here for the departmental information sheet.

 For more information or to check on the status of an application: